etertech/et-cms/README.md

 # ETCMS
-A example content management system written in Java and PostgreSQL, using Spring Boot framework and microservices architecture
+An example content management system written in Java and MySQL, using Spring Boot framework and microservices architecture